Thank you for trusting us with your heart!

 Airport Metal Detectors: Airport metal detectors will not affect your pacemaker, although pacemakers may occasionally set off the metal detectors.
 If this happens, show the security guard your pacemaker identification card (so be sure to carry your card!).
 The pacemaker itself is not affected by the metal detector.

 Cellular Phones: It is unlikely that a cellular phone will interfere with the pacemaker.
-The phone should not be carried in a pocket over the pacemaker.

 Special Work Conditions: Patients who work near high-voltage lines, transmitting towers, large motors, welding equipment, or powerful magnets should discuss their specific situation with their physician.
 It is possible for such equipment to temporarily prevent the pacemaker from pacing.
 Most patients will not even be aware that this is happening.
 To be safe, however, pacemaker patients should keep at least 10 feet away from such equipment.